daneroo/im-weight/README.md

 These have been replaced to point to heroku
 [Backups from appfog](http://im-weight.aws.af.cm/)
-We are making hourlys in dirac:~/Sites/im-weight/observationdata.json
+We are making hourly backups in dirac:~/Sites/im-weight/observationdata.json

 Note: dnode-shoe-socks has been merged and deployed.

-## Deploy to appfog:
+## Deploy to appfog

 Seems we need to tell appfog to use node 0.10.x, and use `npm-shrinkwrap.json` which is git-ignored